Fashion Design Admission Requirements

 The academic credentials of the pool of applicants seeking admission to the School of Design vary each year.
 The design programs are highly competitive and have a limited number of spaces available.

-The freshman class profile is based on the middle 50 percent of the entering 2013 class:
+The freshman class profile for Fashion Design is based on the middle 50 percent of the entering 2015 class:

 - ACT: 25 - 29